-If you're using Claude Code to build React + TypeScript applications in 2026, there's one file that separates a frustrating "fix this again" loop from a genuinely productive agentic workflow: CLAUDE.md.
+If you're using Claude Code to build Next.js applications with React and TypeScript in 2026, there's one file that separates a frustrating "fix this again" loop from a genuinely productive agentic workflow: CLAUDE.md.

-I've been shipping React + TypeScript apps with Claude Code for months now, and the difference between a project with a well-crafted CLAUDE.md and one without is night and day.
-Without it, Claude generates generic boilerplate.
+I've been shipping Next.js + TypeScript apps with Claude Code for months now, and the difference between a project with a well-crafted CLAUDE.md and one without is night and day.
+Without it, Claude mixes up App Router and Pages Router conventions, generates client components where server components belong, and ignores your data fetching patterns.
 With it, Claude writes code that fits your architecture like it's been pair-programming with you for weeks.

-Here's exactly how I set up CLAUDE.md for my React + TypeScript projects — and why every decision matters.
+Here's exactly how I set up CLAUDE.md for my Next.js projects — and why every decision matters.

 CLAUDE.md is a markdown file that lives in your project root (or at .claude/CLAUDE.md).
 Claude Code reads it at the start of every session and treats it as persistent context — your project's memory layer that survives session resets.